+Proposed Solutions

-Challenges Proposed Solutions Green hydrogen is currently more expensive than hydrogen produced from fossil fuels (grey and black hydrogen) or alternative fossil-based technologies, due to the relative technical immaturity of the technology and current small scales of deployment.
-Capital grant support for the development and early-stage scaling of new, more efficient technologies for green hydrogen production.
-Develop policy to financially support large-scale green hydrogen production so that technologies can take advantage of economies of scale.
-The financial risks of investment in hydrogen technologies and projects are currently too great for many investors due to high costs and uncertainties in the business case.
-Clear policy support for the adoption of hydrogen technologies.
-Public grant funding of hydrogen projects.
-Low-cost financing for hydrogen projects.
-Carbon-intensive technologies currently offer a lower risk and cheaper alternative to green hydrogen.
-Carbon-intensive technologies are demonstrated to work at scale and the supporting infrastructure for these technologies already exists (e.g. oil refineries).
-Making carbon-intensive technologies more expensive to use through policy.
-Mandatory reductions in the use of carbon-intensive technologies.
-Build up green hydrogen infrastructure.
+- Capital grant support for the development and early-stage scaling of new, more efficient technologies for green hydrogen production. - Develop policy to financially support large-scale green hydrogen production so that technologies can take advantage of economies of scale. - Clear policy support for the adoption of hydrogen technologies. - Public grant funding of hydrogen projects. - Low-cost financing for hydrogen projects. - Making carbon-intensive technologies more expensive to use through policy. - Mandatory reductions in the use of carbon-intensive technologies. - Build up green hydrogen infrastructure.